zyedidia/micro/runtime/help/plugins.md

 Micro also has a built in plugin manager which you can invoke with the `> plugin ...` command, or in the shell with `micro -plugin ...`.

-For the valid commands you can use, see the `command` help topic.
+For the valid commands you can use, see the `commands` help topic.

 The manager fetches plugins from the channels (which is simply a list of plugin metadata) which it knows about.
 By default, micro only knows about the official